fregu856/TSRT10/README.md

 - - $ rosrun test_package subscriber.py ('Hej!' should now be printed to the terminal with 1 Hz)

+****
+Test communication between two computers:

+- Connect the computers to the same WiFi network (eduroam doesn't seems to work)
+- On computer1 (Master):
+- - Find computer1's IP address by running $ ifconfig and look for "inet addr" below "wlan0, we call this xxx.xx.x.xx
+- - $ sudo nano ~/.bashrc
+- - Add the following two lines to the bottom of the file: "export ROS_MASTER_URI=http://xxx.xx.x.xx:11311" and "export ROS_HOSTNAME=xxx.xx.x.xx"
+- - $ source ~/.bashrc

+- On computer2 (Slave):
+- - Find computer2's IP address by running $ ifconfig and look for "inet addr" below "wlan0, we call this yyy.yy.y.yy
+- - $ sudo nano ~/.bashrc
+- - Add the following two lines to the bottom of the file: "export ROS_MASTER_URI=http://xxx.xx.x.xx:11311" and "export ROS_HOSTNAME=yyy.yy.y.yy"
+- - $ source ~/.bashrc

+- [computer1 terminal 1] $ roscore
+- [computer1 terminal 2] $ rosrun test_pckg test.py
+- [computer1 terminal 3] $ rostopic echo /test_topic (now you should start receiving messages)
+- [computer2] $ rostopic echo /test_topic (now you should start receiving messages)

+****
+To reset the ROS IP addresses (so that you can always run ROS code locally):
+- $ sudo nano ~/.bashrc
+- Modify the ROS_MASTER_URI and ROS_HOSTNAME lines so that they say:
+- - export ROS_MASTER_URI=http://localhost:11311
+- - export ROS_HOSTNAME=localhost
+- $ source ~/.bashrc

 ******
 Setup of LIDAR (scanse sweep, https://github.com/scanse/sweep-ros):
 - Install the libsweep library from sweep-sdk (https://github.com/scanse/sweep-sdk):